-What do I do if I experience a mental health crisis, but cannot attend an in-person session:
+What do I do if I experience a mental health crisis, but cannot attend an in-person session?

 If you are on campus, please call the Counseling Center at 410-617-2273 to speak with a counselor during business hours (M-F, 8:30-5:00).
-After-hours and weekends, please call Public Safety at 410-617-5911 to be connected with campus resources.
+After-hours and weekends, students can contact a counselor by calling 410-617-5530 or call Public Safety at 410-617-5911 to be connected with campus resources.
 View our Emergency Contacts page for additional crisis resources.